 In preparing your application, it is strongly recommended that you plan to defend at least several months in advance of the actual grant cycle deadline so that you will have time to effectively incorporate feedback you receive at your quals defense.
-In addition, be sure to contact and work with the Department Grants Coordinator (Kim Reeder) well in advance of the grant deadline in order to successfully submit your completed application when the time comes.
+In addition, be sure to contact and work with the Department Grants Coordinator (Kim Reeder), and submit an A&S ticket notifying the grant office of the planned submission, well in advance of the grant deadline in order to successfully submit your completed application when the time comes.